mcginkel/amdatu-kubernetes-deployer/readme.md

 The key will be the environment variable name, the value of the etcd key will be the value of the environment variable.

-Authentication and authorization
+# Authentication and authorization
-===

 For authentication against the Kubernetes API, basic authentication is supported.
 Credentials need to be provided as program arguments.
-There is also preliminary support for namespace authorization.
-A HTTP server providing the following endpoints can be run to take care of the actual authentication and authorization:

-* POST /auth/login
-* GET /rtiauth/namespaces

-To learn about the data format used, take a look at [auth/http_authenticator_test.go](auth/http_authenticator_test.go).
-**Warning**, the authorization mechanism is likely to be changed soon.
-CoreOS dex is a likely candidate for a future implementation.
+Authentication and authorization for the REST API is not implemented yet, but will be based on JWT, like it is already done in DeploymentCtl.

-Getting involved
+# Getting involved
-===

 [Bug reports and feature requests](https://amdatu.atlassian.net/projects/AKD) and of course pull requests are greatly appreciated!
-The project is built on [Bamboo](https://amdatu.atlassian.net/builds/browse/AKD-MAIN/latest).
-The build produces cross platform binaries and pushed a Docker image.
+The deployer is built using Bitbucket Pipelines (see `bitbucket-pipelines.yml` and `build.sh`), which result in executables which can be downloaded on the [Bitbucket Download Section](https://bitbucket.org/amdatulabs/amdatu-kubernetes-deployer/downloads/).
+Additionally a Docker Hub Automated Build is configured for providing docker images containing the deployer, see [Docker Hub.](https://hub.docker.com/r/amdatu/amdatu-kubernetes-deployer)

-Versioning
+# Versioning
-===

-The Docker images are tagged using a alpha/beta/prod schema.
+The binaries are named and the docker images are tagged using a alpha/beta/production scheme:
-The continuous build pushes `amdatu/amdatu-kubernetes-deployer:alpha`.
-When a version is stable, we promote it to `beta`.
-The image is not rebuild, but a tag is set in git specifying the version number (e.g. 1.x.x).
-For Docker we set multiple tags:

-* beta
-* 1.x.x

-This way you can both reference the latest beta version, or a specific tagged version.
-From beta we promote images to `production`.
-The image is not rebuild, but new tags are added:

-* prod
-* production
-* latest

-This way you can reference the latest stable production version.

-The list of tags can be found on [Docker Hub](https://hub.docker.com/r/amdatu/amdatu-kubernetes-deployer/tags).
+- Every push to master result in `alpha` versions.
+- Every git tag results in a version with the same name.
+We use `beta` and `production`, which will be moved for every new beta/production version.
+- For the `production` tag there will also be an additional tag, which represents a version number, following semantic versioning scheme, which will not be moved.
+- On docker hub the `production` tag will also result in the `latest` tag